-Emissions of CO NO_x and NMVOC have been taken from the emission inventory report 'Republic of Croatia Informative Inventory Report for LRTAP Convention for the Year 2020; Submission to the Convention on Long-range Transboundary Air Pollution'.
+Emissions of CO NO_x and NMVOC for the period until 2020 are taken from the emission inventory report 'Republic of Croatia Informative Inventory Report for LRTAP Convention for the Year 2020; Submission to the Convention on Long-range Transboundary Air Pollution'.
+Emissions for the year 2021 were not available at the time of preparation of this report, thus notation key NE was used for reporting.

 Only emissions from natural gas used as feedstock are included in this category.
 Emissions from natural gas used as fuel are included in the Energy sector.
 Emissions calculations were performed in line with the EMEP/EEA methodology (EMEP/EEA Air Pollutant Emission Inventory Guidebook, 2019).
 Tier 2 EFs from the Guidebook were used for CO and NMVOC.
 For NOx, plant-specific annual EFs were used since 1998, while for the years prior to 1998, an average EF was calculated based on available direct NOx emissions measurements.